-Teaching and Learning Tips Once you have the extracted document, you can edit it to contain just one type of information, such as questions or instructions.
-You can then print the document and distribute it to all students and have a Kurzweil 3000 version for students who'll be using the program to work with the document.
+Teaching and Once you have the extracted document, you can edit it to contain just one type of information, such as questions or instructions.
+You can then print the document and distribute it to all students and have a Kurzweil 3000 version for students who will be using the program to work with the document.